 For more information about Shared Device Licensing, or to start setting up SDL-enabled computers in your area, please contact firstname.lastname@example.org.

 Instructions for customer self-service installation Creative Cloud under Named-User licensing on a computer that is not part of a endpoint management tools environment can be found at our Creative Cloud Enterprise Licensing page.
 Please note that installing Adobe software via the standard Adobe-provided installation tools requires use of an user account that has Administrator access rights on the specific computer.

-If you are a TSP looking to set up individual users for Named-User licensing, you do NOT need to use the online store to order individual licenses for your staff.
-Instead, please send a list of employee names and NetIDs and which license they need (CC ALl Apps or Acrobat Pro DC [standalone]) to CU Software, along with a short description of which CC applications are needed and why We will set up those employees with Adobe IDs of format 'NetID@cornell.edu'.
+If you are a TSP looking to set up individual users for Named-User licensing, please send a list of employee names and NetIDs and which license they need (CC ALl Apps or Acrobat Pro DC [standalone]) to CU Software.
+Please include a short description of which CC applications are needed and why.
+We will set up those employees with Adobe IDs of format 'NetID@cornell.edu'.
 Individual customers will be provided with installation instructions.

-You can use your existing Endpoint Management Tools service (such as SCCM or Casper) to deploy Creative Cloud installations to your client machines.
+You can use your existing Endpoint Management Tools service (such as System Center or Casper) to deploy Creative Cloud installations to your client machines.
 For more information about Creative Cloud deployment, please see the Adobe Creative Cloud for Enterprise site at:

 Endpoint Management Tools deployment uses prepackaged bundles of Creative Cloud products.
 The most commonly used is the "All Apps Bundle" which includes all Creative Cloud applications.
 We can also produce custom deployment packages with a product line-up of your choice.
 Just let us know what you would like in the package and which operating system(s) you need it for, and we will put it together for you.
 It can take several business days to complete packaging on this end.